-World leaders recalibrate as they consider Harris presidency
+World leaders recalibrate as they consider a Harris presidency

 Vice President Harris and President Biden will meet with Mr. Netanyahu in separate meetings at the White House on Thursday.

-With the ascent of Ms. Harris, a vocal critic of the Israeli prime minister within the Biden administration, Mr. Netanyahu’s trip “playbook was ... ripped to shreds,” says Nimrod Novik, a former adviser to the late Israeli President Shimon Peres.
+With the ascent of Ms. Harris, a vocal critic of the Israeli prime minister within the Biden administration, Mr. Netanyahu’s trip “playbook was ... ripped to shreds,” says Nimrod Novik, a fellow at the Israel Policy Forum and a former adviser to the late Israeli President Shimon Peres.

 “Now, it is important for him to attempt to look Kamala Harris in the eye and assure her that he is not the Republican agent that everyone makes him out to be,” Mr. Novik adds.

-Note: Editor's note: This article has been amended to clarify Nimrod Novik's affiliation.